-Our UK.StockBrokers.com team spent seven months and hundreds of hours assessing ten different share dealing accounts
+After seven months and hundreds of hours of researching 12 different share dealing brokers

-To start this comparison, first, we will take a look at the fees charged for dealing in the UK.
-It's important to note that not only is there the cost to place the trade, but most share dealing brokers also charge a monthly, quarterly, or annual management fee depending on the type and size of your portfolio.
-We assessed both to provide a single star rating for cost.
-Both Alliance Trust Savings and Lloyds Bank hold a 4.00 star rating.
+First, we will compare the fees charged for dealing in the UK.
+There are two primary fees: the cost to place each trade and the monthly, quarterly, or annual management fee charged which varies depending on the type and size of your portfolio.
+We researched both to provide a single star rating for cost.
+Both Alliance Trust Savings and Lloyds Bank share a rating of 4.00 stars.

-Cost aside, we can now turn our focus to popular tools and features investors prefer in the UK.
-Account access is certainly at the top of the list, and Lloyds Bank supports ISA and SIPP while Alliance Trust Savings supports ISA, ISA - Junior, SIPP and SIPP - Junior.
-Looking at charting, the number of drawing tools and total technical indicators made available are important as well as stock alerts.
-Alliance Trust Savings and Lloyds Bank offer the same number of charting tools, 1.
-Alliance Trust Savings trails Lloyds Bank by 33 total different indicators (for example, moving averages), with Lloyds Bank offering 43 and Alliance Trust Savings offering 10.
-Lloyds Bank has basic stock alerts, Alliance Trust Savings doesn't.
-Finally, for conducting research while share dealing, having access to mutual fund research reports is also helpful.
-Alliance Trust Savings offers fund research reports while Lloyds Bank does not.
+Cost aside, we can now compare popular features and tools investors prefer.
+Access to the investments you want is important, and Lloyds Bank offers clients ISA and SIPP while Alliance Trust Savings offers ISA, ISA - Junior, SIPP and SIPP - Junior.
+Next, some traders desire robust charting, so the number of drawing tools and total technical indicators made available, as well as stock alerts, are considered.
+Both Alliance Trust Savings and Lloyds Bank provide clients with access to 1 total charting tools.
+Lloyds Bank offers its clients access to 43 different indicators (for example, volume) while Alliance Trust Savings has 10 available indicators, a difference of 33.
+Lloyds Bank makes basic stock alerts available to clients, while Alliance Trust Savings does not.
+Finally, for researching funds while share dealing, having access to mutual fund research reports is also helpful.
+Alliance Trust Savings makes fund research reports available to clients, while Lloyds Bank does not.

 Overall, between Alliance Trust Savings and Lloyds Bank, Alliance Trust Savings is the winner